 Many factors play a role in the aging of the skin and in the degeneration of its appearance.
 Excessive sun exposure, tanning bed use and other factors can damage the skin.

 Chemical peels shed the old, worn out skin to reveal smoother, less wrinkled skin beneath.
 Chemical peels are known for turning back the clock and are one of the most popular methods used in anti-aging.

-Cocktailed peels can contain a number of acids, including TCA (trichloroacetic acid), BHA, AHA, resorcinol and phenol, are combined with retinol, vitamin C, and other additives.
-They infuse the skin with healing compounds while simultaneously shedding dead skin.
+Peels can contain a number of acids, including TCA (trichloroacetic acid), BHA, AHA, resorcinol, and phenol.
+Frequently, they combined with retinol, vitamin C, and other additives to help with healing.
+They infuse the skin with restorative compounds while simultaneously shedding dead skin.

-Platelet-rich plasma (PRP) is often used by Dr. Mac during chemical peels as a regenerative medicine.
-Because PRP is a solution made from your own blood, it is one of the most natural regenerative medicines that can be used during the procedure.
+Additionally, Platelet-rich plasma (PRP) is often used during chemical peels as an added regenerative medicine treatment.
+Because PRP is a solution made from your own blood, it’s one of the most natural regenerative medicines that can be used during the procedure.

 Types of Peels

 There are three main types of chemical peels:

 - Superficial Peel – Also known as a lunchtime peel, this peel removes only the uppermost layers of the skin.